PTBYSR/piwa-local/README.md

 ---

 PIWA lets you interact with an autonomous AI coding agent directly via WhatsApp.
-It acts as a lightweight messaging layer on top of the native Pi framework.
+It acts as a lightweight messaging layer on top of the <a href="https://github.com/badlogic/pi-mono">pi coding agent</a>.

-Adapt your agent to your commute.
-No laptop required—just text your agent architectural questions, ask it to read logs, or have it write code on your host machine while you are away from your desk.
+Text your Whatsapp coding agent architectural questions, ask it to read logs, or have it write code on your host machine while you are away from your desk.

 ## 📋 Requirements